-Why Early Cost Assessment is a Game-Changer in Product Development
+Why Ignoring Early Cost Assessment Can Derail Your Product Development

 Oleg Shilovitsky